KUNJU-PITT/stableDE/README.md

 # stableDE: Stability of results from differential expression analysis in RNA sequencing data

+## Abstract

+As RNA-seq becomes the assay of choice for measuring gene expression levels, differential expression analysis has received extensive attentions of researchers.
+To date, for the evaluation of DE methods, most attention has been paid on validity.
+Yet another important aspect of DE methods, stability, is often overlooked.
+In this study, we empirically show the need of assessing stability of DE methods and propose a stability metric, called Area Under the Correlation curve (AUCOR), that generates the perturbed datasets by a mixture distribution and combines the information of similarities between sets of selected features from these perturbed datasets and the original dataset.
+Empirical results support that AUCOR can effectively rank the DE methods in terms of stability for given RNA-seq datasets.
+In addition, we explore how biological or technical factors from experiments and data analysis affect the stability of DE methods.

 ## Installation Guide

 For the installation, the R package devtools is needed.